versusvirus-detect-the-undetected/dtu/README.md

 # DTU (detect the undetected) - Covid19Clue API message specification

 An application programming interface (API) message specification for covid19 diagnostic data.
-Enables to re-connect all kinds of disparate third-party covid19 apps safely and securely, to exchange pseudonymous diagnostic profile data.
+Enables to re-connect all kinds of disparate third-party covid19 apps safely and securely, to exchange pseudonymous diagnostic profile data as a time-series of messages.
 Moreover, this API message specification defines also message formats to allow to officially authorize and authenticate a wide range of re-connected covid19 apps as trusted apps.
 This could be achieved by national and international official public health organizations patronizing a future API and its infrastucture, such as e.g. the Swiss Federal Public Health Office or the U.S. CDC on a national level, and ultimately, the World Health Organization.

 Currently, no proper API implementation of Covid19Clue API messages exists (yet), but read on to find some very brief API message end-point scenarios below in section 1, developed during the versusvirus.ch hackathon by our team, see the presentation submitted by the team [here](http://gofile.me/4VWZL/LSdTRdgEC).